mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 ## Requirements

 The Mapbox iOS SDK and iosapp demo application build against the iOS 7.0 SDK.
 The SDK is intended to run on iOS 7.0 and above, while iosapp is intended to run on iOS 8.0 and above due to the use of a dynamic framework.
-Both require Xcode on a computer running OS X.
+Both require Xcode on a computer running macOS.

 ## Building the SDK